tenzir/tenzir/web/docs/setup/tune.md

 ### Configure partition indexes

-Every partition has an optional set of dense indexes to further accelerate specific workloads.
+Every partition has an optional set of dense indexes to further accelerate specific query workloads.
 These indexes only reside in memory if the corresponding partition is loaded.

-By default, VAST creates dense indexes for all fields.
+By default, VAST creates indexes for all fields in a partition.
 You can disable the index creation for specific fields or types in the configuration section `vast.index`.
 This reduces both the memory footprint of a loaded partition, as well as the size of the persisted partition.

-Here is an example that uses the option `partition-index` to disable dense
+Here is an example that disables partition indexes:
-indexes:

 ```yaml
 vast: